Natyam: Plot

 Kadhambari was a renowned classical dancer until the British prohibited the art.
-While practicing in secret, she was confronted by Lord Francis, but she stood up to him and defended Indian dance, leading to Francis falling in love with her.
+While practicing in secret, she was confronted by Lord Francis.
+She stood up to him and defended Indian dance, leading to Francis falling in love with her.
 It turns out that the books and the literature were not written by the goddess.
 They were written by Kaadhambari herself.
 They went to England but came back to the village so they could be married in the temple, which is where the literature on dance is hidden.
 The British come after Kadhambari, and in the end Francis is forced to kill her to save the literature.
-It turns out that after the guru discovered the story of Kadhambari, the MLA told him to keep it secret as the goddess legend attracted believers to the temple, and had engineered the guru's wife's death to silence it.
+It turns out that after the guru discovered the story of Kadhambari, the MLA told him to keep it a secret as the goddess legend attracted believers to the temple, and had engineered the guru's wife's death to silence it.
 The crowd is in awe with the story and they hail Sitara's performance.
 Finally, Sitara and her guru reconcile and the troupe prepares to leave for America.